Skip to main content

 Tax on arrears (back-payments) of state pension

-The DWP is reviewing some people’s state pensions after finding out that their systems were wrong.
-The errors mean that the DWP have paid some people less state pension than they should have – so you may be owed a back-payment.
+In recent years the DWP has undertaken an exercise to review some people’s state pensions after finding out that its systems were wrong.
+The errors meant that the DWP had paid some people less state pension than it should have – so you may have received a back-payment.

 If you receive a back-payment, you need to know how it affects your tax.